-- Parents are provided with a Fisher Children's Centre: CHILD CARE INFORMATION HANDBOOK upon registration to the program.
+- Parents are provided with a College of the North Atlantic Child Care Centre: CHILD CARE INFORMATION HANDBOOK upon registration to the program.
 This handbook outlines our current policies and operational practices. - An orientation session is provided for parents upon registering a child(ren) for the program. - A parent bulletin board is available upon entrance to the centre. - The daily menu served at the centre is provided to parents.
-Menus are posted in the main entrance and parents are welcome to share their feedback and suggestions. - Parents are provided with a regular newsletter. - College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORDS for infants are completed and shared with parents.
-These records are also available for any child at the request of a parent or based on recommendations by the child's ECE. - Notes are left in the child's cubbie when needed (e.g., when supplies are needed). - Documentation of children's learning experiences in the form of bulletin board displays, photo albums, videos, display boards, etc., occur on a regular basis to help to keep parents informed. - Parents are regularly contacted via email and by telephone as needed. - Parents have access to an open phone policy. - Parent conferences are held to share information about a child's development when deemed necessary. - Parent information evenings are organized to discuss topics of current interest. - Parents are invited to various social events throughout the year.

-- Parents are greeted upon arrival and departure to the program and discuss briefly to exchange updates on the child's day; and - Every effort is made to communicate with family members in their own language even using one or two key words (e.g., good morning, welcome, enjoy your day).
+Menus are posted in the main entrance and parents are welcome to share their feedback and suggestions. - Parents are provided with a regular newsletter. - College of the North Atlantic (CNA): CHILD CARE DAILY CARE RECORDS are completed and shared with parents upon request or based on recommendations by the child's ECE. - Notes are left in the child's cubbie when needed (e.g., when supplies are needed). - Documentation of children's learning experiences in the form of bulletin board displays, photo albums, videos, display boards, etc., occur on a regular basis to help to keep parents informed. - Parents are regularly contacted via email and by telephone as needed. - Parents have access to an open-phone policy. - Parent conferences are held to share information about a child's development when deemed necessary. - Parent information evenings are organized to discuss topics of current interest. - Parents are invited to various social events throughout the year. - Parents are greeted upon arrival and departure to the program and discuss briefly to exchange updates on the child's day; and - Every effort is made to communicate with family members in their own language even using one or two key words (e.g., good morning, welcome, enjoy your day).